purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 }
 ```

-...and is initiated like this:
+And is initiated like this:

 ```rust
 iterate_through_possible_differences(